pirate/bubus/README.md

 It provides a [pydantic](https://docs.pydantic.dev/latest/)-based API for implementing publish-subscribe patterns with type safety, async/sync handler support, and advanced features like event forwarding between buses.

-♾️ It's inspired by the simplicity of `JS`'s async system and DOM events APIs, and it aims to bring a fully type-checked [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)-style API to Python.
+♾️ It's inspired by the simplicity of async and events in `JS`, we aim to bring a fully type-checked [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)-style API to Python.

 <br/>